cobbzilla/hokeylization/README.md

 * [hokeylization on npm](https://www.npmjs.com/package/hokeylization)

 ## Setup
-Set the `GOOGLE_TRANSLATE_PROJECT_ID` env var to identify your project
+Set the `GOOGLE_TRANSLATE_PROJECT_ID` environment variable to identify your Google Translate project

-Set the `GOOGLE_APPLICATION_CREDENTIALS` env var to the JSON credentials you downloaded after navigating the holy hell that is figuring out authentication on Google cloud
+Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the JSON credentials you downloaded after figuring out how authentication works on Google cloud (it can be fun)

-If you're running from source, you can also put these in a `.env` file in the source directory they'll be loaded at runtime via [dotenv](https://www.npmjs.com/package/dotenv)
+If you're running from the source code, you can also put these in a `.env` file in the source directory they'll be loaded at runtime via [dotenv](https://www.npmjs.com/package/dotenv)

 ## Translating a JavaScript string resource file
 Your string table **must** be in a JavaScript file in one of these two forms: